 Good, old fashioned Lincoln Logs are perfect for the building kid.
 Make forts, houses, cannons… whatever you can think of.

-3– Design Masters – If your kids loves cars & loves to draw, this one teaches you how to do both.
+If your kids love cars & love to draw, this one teaches you how to do both.
 Think of it as Test Track (the Disney ride) for your house.

-4. Erector Set.
-My father in law suggested this one and it is perfect.
+My father-in-law suggested this one a few years back & it was a great gift.
 Beau spends hours putting together different things.
-Think of it like Legos for the kids who loves tools.
+Think of it like Legos for the kids who love tools.

-5 LEGO – Now Beau isn’t as into LEGO as I would think he would be, but they are definitely on the list of gifts for kids who like to build.
-He likes to work on legos when we work on them together.
+Now Beau isn’t as into LEGO as I would think he would be, but they are definitely on the list of gifts for kids who like to build.

 6- Car Models.
-They are metal, so kids can play with them.
+They are metal, so they aren’t going to break easily when your kids handle them or play with them.